tmrdurgun/check-email-exist/README.md

 # check-email-exist
-Checing an email address is in use via https://mailboxlayer.com
+Check an email address is in use via https://mailboxlayer.com